peterhurford/yagpi2/README.md

 2.)
 Host YAGPI on a server.

 3.)
+Set the following ENV vars on your server:

+* `GITHUB_PAT` - Generate this [from your settings](https://github.com/settings/tokens).
+Be sure to give it repo access.
+* `PIVOTAL_API_KEY` - Get this from [your Pivotal settings](https://www.pivotaltracker.com/profile).
+* `PIVOTAL_PROJECT_ID` - This is the numeric value of your Pivotal project (e.g., if your Pivotal URL is https://www.pivotaltracker.com/n/projects/12345, set this var to 12345).
+* `SECRET_TOKEN` - This has to match the token set in the webhook, but can be any value.

+4.)
 Set up a GitHub webhook to connect to `/github_hook` on the hosted domain.

 ![](http://puu.sh/lpqwM/472669578f.png)